I know several lives worth living.

 After a foray into Traditional Chinese Medicine, I found my academic home in the joint PhD Program in Sociology and Demography at the University of California, Berkeley.

-When not pondering the minutia of time, I love traveling, hiking, photography, painting, rollerblading, playing the didgeridoo and practicing internal martial arts.
+When not pondering the minutia of time, I love traveling, hiking, photography, painting, rollerblading and playing my didgeridoo.

 Every life is inexplicable...